 Participation is limited to teams with existing programs, interventions, or concrete ideas they’d like to implement that are focused on early childhood and/or building parent/caregiver capabilities.

 The IDEAS Framework is based on a set of guiding principles that include precision, co-creation, fast-cycle iteration, and shared learning.
-Space in the workshop is limited, and we are looking for projects that are aligned with these principles and that have the potential to become part of the FOI portfolio of projects.
+Space in the workshop is limited, and we are looking for projects that are aligned with these principles, the Center’s mission, and the science of early childhood development.

 The fee for participation in the three-day event (including the one-day training and two-day workshop) is $6,000 per team of 3-6 people.
 There is a limited amount of funding to support project teams that are unable to pay the full fee.
 If you feel that your financial circumstances might qualify you for a scholarship, you can request one using the scholarship request form in Appendix A of the application.
 You are also encouraged to seek sponsorships from funders with whom you have existing relationships.
 Participants are responsible for their own travel, lodging, and dinners.
 Breakfast, lunch, and snacks during the training and workshop will be provided.